Migliorin/Personal-Scripts/LSI-Server/README.md

 - The `USER`, `IP_SERVER`, and `GATE` variables must be set for the script to function properly.
 - Ensure the `ssh` and `scp` commands are installed and available in the system's PATH.

----

-By following the usage instructions, you can effectively manage VPN connections and perform SSH-related tasks using these scripts.